 By utilizing these suggestions, you should be able to have a clean team split.
-If your teams keep growing and you will be adding even more team in the future, you should read about Scaled Agile Framework, which provides structure and process suggestions for Agile at scale.
+If your teams keep growing and you will be adding even more team in the future, you should read about Scaled Agile Frameworks, which provides structure and process suggestions for Agile at scale.

 Understanding the basics

 According to the Scrum Guide, the development team should be between three and nine people and should have all the skills necessary to deliver product increments.
 The number of developers is usually dictated by the needs of the product and usually is between two and five developers in a scrum team.